8 Steps of the Financial Mediation Process

 You can get a financial consent order through one of three ways:

 - Online Consent Order.
-Divorce Online can process your agreement into a legally binding consent order.
+You can look at an online service to process your agreement into a legally binding consent order.

 - Mediate UK Package – we offer a fixed fee mediation and consent order package.
 It includes all your mediation, your memorandum and a solicitor to amicably manage your consent order with the court.